Planning begins early!

-Rebecca works with students and parents in educational planning at all grade levels and helps homeschool parents with documentation.
-She helps students find colleges that are good fits academically, socially, and financially.
+Rebecca works with students in educational and extracurricular planning, beginning in late middle school or early high school, and helps homeschool parents with documentation.
+She helps students discover and dive more deeply into passions and interests, and helps build a college list of schools that are good fits academically, socially, and financially.
 She requires students to apply to a balanced list of colleges and engage in the process.
 She focuses on fit rather than name-brand and helps students and parents understand the ever-changing college admissions landscape.
 She has openings for students in the Classes of 2027-2031.

 Educational Planning